Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 The logLevel is independent from the debugging options of the core RRF.

-# start, stop, MAXTIMERS
+# starttime

-Timer start, stop, maximum array size to hold values for performance measuring while the code is running, using the chrono C++ library.
+Start time for logging performance measurements.

-# cachedAngles[]
+# cachedAngles

 The angles (for rotational axes) or positions (for prismatic axes) of the last move are cached.
 They are used for the calculation of a new target.
 Homing sets this cache, as well as a segmented move.
 The calculation whether a target is reachable (LimitPosition) does not set or change cachedAngles.